sksunkai0505/KaiSun0505.github.io/_pages/about.md

 ---

 \
-I am a **Postdoctoral Fellow** in the Department of Management Science and Statistics housed in the Alvarez College of Business at The University of Texas at San Antonio (UTSA).
+I am a **Postdoctoral Fellow** in Department of Management Science and Statistics housed in Alvarez College of Business at The University of Texas at San Antonio (UTSA).
-I am also an **Adjunct Assistant Professor** in the Department of Anesthesiology at The University of Texas Health Science Center at San Antonio (UTHealthSA).
+I am also an **Adjunct Assistant Professor** in Department of Anesthesiology at The University of Texas Health Science Center at San Antonio (UTHealthSA).

 **I am on the job market for tenure-track faculty positions starting Fall 2024.**